SQCU/gluon-experiment/README.md

 ```

 ####  Example Weights & Biases (wandb) Plots

-With the appropriate configuration, you should be able to reproduce the results shown in the [validation curves for GPT-small](https://microsoft-research.wandb.io/t-gmagakyan/dion-exp/reports/Validation-curves-for-GPT-small--VmlldzoxNjk5OA?accessToken=52e6z4d18yfkewz1bawlkmwc2m91al9ssa7rpwvnx1f1xa66j15lr7x315wj2kys).
+##### caution: obsolete and untested
+did you know that the gradient smoothness history of your model is one of those 'wittgensteins ruler' type situations?

+regrettably you'll need to write bespoke and original parsing code to interpret the warmup gradient statistics runs.

+optimally configured gluon optimization runs are rumored to have better loss descent and equivalent (loss <-> eval) generalization than the correspondence between adam loss descent and adam eval generalization. but you're wandering into untested territory here, and you need to *think* about what you're logging.

 ## Introduction

-Optimization algorithms are essential to training neural networks, converting gradients into model weight updates to minimize loss.
-For many years, the state-of-the-art method has been Adam/AdamW.
-However, recent work has shown that **orthonormalized matrix updates** can significantly accelerate model convergence.
+recent work has shown that **orthonormalized matrix updates** can significantly accelerate model convergence compared to adam/adamw.
 See [Bernstein and Newhouse, 2025](https://openreview.net/forum?id=hErdffTsLu) for a theoretical justification.

-The practical effectiveness of orthonormal updates was first demonstrated by [Muon](https://kellerjordan.github.io/posts/muon/) in the [NanoGPT speedrun](https://github.com/KellerJordan/modded-nanogpt), and has since been validated at scale by models such as [Kimi K2](https://arxiv.org/abs/2507.20534) and [GLM-4.5](https://z.ai/blog/glm-4.5).
+[Muon](https://kellerjordan.github.io/posts/muon/) popularized orthonormal update rules in the [NanoGPT speedrun](https://github.com/KellerJordan/modded-nanogpt), and has since been validated at scale by models such as [Kimi K2](https://arxiv.org/abs/2507.20534) and [GLM-4.5](https://z.ai/blog/glm-4.5).
 Muon implements orthonormalization via *Newton-Schulz iterations*, which relies on repeated matrix-matrix multiplications.
 However, large-scale training relies on model sharding, where weight matrices and optimizer states are distributed across multiple processes.
 As discussed by [Essential AI](https://www.essential.ai/blog/infra), orthonormalizing a sharded matrix with Newton-Schulz iterations involves the communication-intensive procedure of reconstructing the full matrices from their individual shards.

-**Dion** is our approach for a more **scalable and communication-efficient** optimizer.
+**Dion** is the upstream's approach for a more **scalable and communication-efficient** optimizer.
 Like Muon, it computes orthonormal weight updates and has the same benefits of faster model convergence.
 The difference is that Dion uses an alternative orthonormalization method based on amortized power iteration (in the style of [PowerSGD](https://arxiv.org/pdf/1905.13727)), which can be applied directly on sharded matrices.
 Furthermore, Dion introduces a *rank fraction* hyperparameter, allowing for compute and communication reduction via low-rank compression.
 To mitigate information loss, Dion adds an error feedback mechanism that captures the difference between the original matrix and its low-rank approximation.

+**gluon** is some alternate work branching from Muon proposing a post-muon-orthonormalization update rule which imports some [well-justified offline statistics](https://arxiv.org/html/2505.13416v1#A5.SS2) measured at the granularity of individual neural network modules. read `Figure 12:` extremely carefully: gluon is a collection of tuned-or-learned inductive biases for the module-by-module 'gradient smoothness'. as this reveals a horrifying and beguiling (network, loss function, training data encoding) entanglement of 'correct' optimizer parameters, implementing the `l_0`, `l_1` statistics capture code is the more involved and complicated requirement to begin testing and applying the gluon adaptive optimizer to unseen network architecture, loss function, and data distribution combinations. to make the interpretation and testing of the muon-and-friends adaptive optimizer family less 'bogus' and 'grid search oriented', a `glazy gloptimizer` wrapper supports (g)lazily integrating the gluon optimizer into existing training methods. directly replacing a prosaic `adam`/`adamw` optimizer with a glazy gloptimizer should 'tutorialize' the workflow of measuring existing training methods, then integrating `gluon` updates into your existing training and eval logging and metrics. good luck!

 ## Optimizers